tfelix/bestia-docs/content/docs/mechanics/attacks.md

 ### Spell Discovery

 Spells can be discovered by the player.
-If he has the skill **Spell Discovery**.
+If he has the skill [Spell Discovery](/docs/mechanics/skills/#spell-discovery).
 The maximum attack learnable by the skill level is given in the table below.

 | Spell Discovery Lv. | max.
 Attack Level Discoverable |